Utah Personal Injury Lawyer

 When an accident leaves you injured, the damages and losses that result can permanently alter your life.
 You deserve full compensation for what you’ve been through, and a Utah injury lawyer can help you get it.

-Fortunately, Craig Swapp & Associates can bear the brunt of the burden when it comes to handling the legal hurdles.
+Fortunately, Craig Swapp & Associates can bear the brunt of the burden when it comes to handling the legal hurdles keeping you from the compensation you deserve.
 A Utah personal injury attorney from our office can ensure that you get fairly compensated while focusing on getting your life back to normal.

 Accidents involving cars, buses, motorcycles, and 18-wheelers are easily the most common cause of injuries.
 From drunk driving to cell phone use to dangerous roads, many different parties can be at fault in these situations.

 Cell phone batteries that explode, electric blankets that catch fire, medication that doesn’t work—the examples of products that cause injuries through no fault of the consumer are nearly endless.
-If this is how your injury was caused, you might have grounds for a product liability case.
+If this is how your personal injury was caused, you might have grounds for a product liability case in Utah.

 Every property owner has a legal obligation to maintain safety on his or her grounds.
-Whether you were attacked by a vicious dog or slipped and fell on a slick surface, if the owner failed to address a problem, you might have a case.
+Whether you were attacked by a vicious dog or slipped and fell on a slick surface, if the owner failed to address a problem and you suffered an injury as a result, you might have a viable personal injury case.

 While injured workers often think they have to settle for work comp, if willful negligence, malice, or a third party outside of your employer caused the accident, you might be able to pursue an injury claim.